-The company Angelini Pharma S.p.A. (hereinafter "Angelini" or "Data Controller"), pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data (hereinafter "GDPR” or "General Data Protection Regulation") and Legislative Decree 196/2003 (Privacy Code), provides you with the following information on the processing of your personal data, in your capacity as users/browser of the website www.harmoniamentis.com (hereinafter the “Website”).
+The company Angelini Pharma S.p.A. (hereinafter "Angelini" or "Data Controller"), pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data (hereinafter "GDPR” or "General Data Protection Regulation") and Legislative Decree 196/2003 (Privacy Code), provides you with the following information on the processing of your personal data, in your capacity as user/browser of the website www.harmoniamentis.com (hereinafter the “Website”).

 - Data Controller and Data Protection Officer (DPO)

 The Data Controller is Angelini Pharma S.p.A., with registered office in Viale Amelia n.
 70, 00181 - Rome (Rome), Italy, email: firstname.lastname@example.org.